 That reaction risk is the reason avoidance of these fruits and vegetables is standard advice for latex allergy.

-Dr. Sharma is an allergist, clinical researcher and Assistant Professor of Pediatrics.
-He is Associate Chief of the Division of Allergy and Immunology at Children’s National Medical Center in Washington D.C. and Director of the Food Allergy Program.
-He co-authors “The Food Allergy Experts” column in the American Edition of Allergic Living magazine.
+Dr. Sharma is an allergist, clinical researcher and assistant professor of pediatrics.
+He is Clinical Chief of the Division of Allergy and Immunology at Children’s National Health System in Washington, D.C. and Director of the Food Allergy Program.
 Questions submitted below will be considered for answer in the magazine.Note: This column is meant as general guidance and not as diagnosis or treatment of individual patient conditions.
 For such specific medical advice, please visit an allergist.